looksliketyler/imageProcessing/README.md

 -imageName will either be 'tree' or 'mountainView'. grayscale should be sent as false/true
 -example: http://localhost:3000/processImage/mountainView/6/200/200/false
 `app.get('/processImage/:imageName/:newImageId/:width/:height/:grayscale', getFunction.default.processImage);`

+-viewImages will render index.ejs and show original images and a gallery of new ones `app.get('/viewImages', viewImages.default.viewImages);`

 # Run Server